-I have found that if I can, the best way to deal with wasp nests is to just avoid them, give them a wide berth.
+I have found that the best way to deal with wasp nests is to just avoid them by giving them a wide berth.
 Where I live, the wasps are inactive during the winter months, and it becomes safe to deal with the nests during that time.
 That advice doesn’t do you much good, however, if the nest is hanging over your front door and wasps are stinging all that attempt to pass through.
 You need to get rid of that nest as soon as you can—which is probably what brought you here in the first place.

 This may seem obvious, but you really need to be careful with this; some wasps are very territorial and aggressive.
 Their stings hurt like hell and can cause a histamine response or anaphylactic shock.
 You don’t want to mess with that.
 So, do your research, know what you’re getting into, and then do it right.
 Getting rid of a wasp nest can be pretty easy under most circumstances.
 If you follow the rules laid out in this article you should be just fine.
 Remember, though, if you ever have an inkling that you might be in over your head, call a professional…and be sure you know your allergies.

 Gather protective gear; the wasps living in that nest are not going to be happy.
 I know what I would wear if I were going out to do battle with a nest of wasps: my bee suit.
 I happen to have one because I keep honey bees as a hobby.
 It works really well.
 I’ve only been stung once, and it was when I wasn’t wearing the suit and happened to walk in the path of a bee doing her duty, which is collecting nectar and pollen.
 You can make something similar for free by just layering your clothes, covering all skin, sealing up all possible entrance points with duct tape, and fashioning a hood and mask out of some mosquito netting or window screen.
 Then find yourself a flashlight; we attack at dusk.